Last updated on February 24th, 2022 at 04:38 pm

 - Tierschutzverein, Pflegestelle + your city name.

-Other forms of volunteering are taking dogs for a walk (Gassi-Geher), kitty petter (Katzenstreichler).
-That one really exists!
+Other forms of volunteering are becoming a dog walker (Gassi-Geher), kitty petter (Katzenstreichler).
+Yeah, that one really exists!

 But because we are in Germany and even having fun requires paperwork, most of the animal shelters require dog walking volunteers to take a mandatory dog walking course or seminar.
 Once you have your shiny German approved dog walker licence (called a Hunde-Gassischein), you can take dogs out for a walk.
 There is usually some small fees that you may have to pay and that differs from shelter to shelter.